-Meet Heleen, The person behing our first tote bag
+Meet Heleen, the designer behing our first tote bag

 Heleen and Lies first met while studying at the two art academies in Gent, Heleen was studying Fashion Design at KASK and Lies went for graphic design at LUCA.
 Fast forward to 2020, Heleen went for a full career in fashion and after lots of hard work and internships, she currently fills the position as an accessories designer for a renowned French fashion house.